⚠️ Nevada is "Federal Only"

 The WINN Fund (Workforce Innovations for the New Nevada) is managed by GOED.
 While primarily for training, large employers like Tesla/Panasonic have leveraged workforce development funds to support wrap-around services including child care.

 Yes!
 The 2026 OBBBA expansion specifically added "intermediary services" and "technology platforms" to qualified expenses.
-Subscriptions to TOOTRiS, Bright Horizons, or similar platforms are 45F-eligible.
+Subscriptions to TOOTRiS or similar child care marketplace platforms are 45F-eligible.

 Follow the Fontainebleau model: Partner with a child care marketplace that includes providers offering non-traditional hours.
 You don't need to build a center—use a network.
 The Federal 45F credit covers 40-50% of your platform and subsidy costs.